 Just like us, cats benefit from companionship and affection, and sometimes need help managing negative emotions like anxiety and depression.
 The good news is, all the tips and routines that support a cat’s physical health also promote good mental health in cats.
 There are also a few easy ways you can specifically support your cat’s mental health:

 Try and keep a regular schedule, because cats feel more safe and secure with a predictable routine.
 If changes need to be made, try to make them gradually to give your cat time to adjust.
+Don’t leave your cat alone for too long.
+Cats are social creatures who need interaction and stimulation.
+Learn more about how long you can leave a cat alone at home.

 Mental stimulation is a must for cats, who are naturally curious.
 Playtime can be part of providing mental stimulation, as can a perch where your cat can look out the window.
 Cat enrichment activities like puzzles are another great option.